braph-software/BRAPH-2/tutorials/developers/dev_measure/readme.md

 <a id="Nodal-Unilayer-Measure-Degree"></a>
 ### Nodal Unilayer Measure (Degree)  [⬆](#Table-of-Contents)

-We will start by implementing in detail the measure `Degree`, which applies to most graphs and is a direct extension of the element `Measure`.
+You will start by implementing in detail the measure `Degree`, which applies to most graphs and is a direct extension of the element `Measure`.

 > **Code 1.** **Degree element header.**
-> 		The `header` section of the generator code for "_Degree.gen.m" provides the general information about the `Degree` element.
+> 		The `header` section of the generator code in "_Degree.gen.m" provides the general information about the `Degree` element.
 > ````matlab
 > %% ¡header!
 > Degree < Measure (m, degree) is the graph degree.  ①